Skip to main content

 -----------------------------------------------

 Copy the token (e.g., liblab_WoVBcuWKvwTGw2-EfjGHRj5dAJ4Aqzgl8caGioSP) and save it somewhere safe.
-Add this new token to your Control Repository's secrets as LIBLAB_TOKEN.
+Then, add it to your Control Repo's GitHub Actions secrets as LIBLAB_TOKEN.

 The liblab token set as an Actions secret